 PROBLEM #5: DISCOURAGES EFFICIENCY AND INNOVATION

-Let’s say that you have received the quote from 5 developers (or designers) for your project (There are very popular freelancing portals like Upwork & Fiverr which can help you to find freelancers around the work at lowest rates).
+Let’s say that you have received a quote from 5 developers (or designers) for your project (There are very popular freelancing portals like Upwork & Fiverr which can help you to find freelancers around the work at lowest rates).

 Each of these 5 developers has different hourly (or fixed) rates to complete your project.
 These rates are based on their experiences and their own decision to be fair for their expertise.
 “Nikki” charges $45/ hour and others charge $50/hour, $75/ hour and so on.
 There’s also someone else (Let’s name him Robby) who charges $150/hour.
 Robby, with his experience in finding better ways to complete projects, can code the given tasks or project in 3 hours = total fee of $450.
 Nikki, with her lack of experience, knowledge, and efficiency, can complete that same task or project in 16 hours = total fee of $720.